msveshnikov/nexus-autocode/README.md

 # TODO

--   Fix Error initiating task
 -   create scheduling for resoling task (and breaking into subtasks)
+-   after initiation task should be in queue for execution
 -   auto refresh task logs and artifacts
 -   make logs colorful